 So with all this value and content created, what is next?
 What does it mean to be a marketer in 2014?
 We are in the midst of a great transition and how can the marketer capitalize?

 Let’s start by understanding how technology is changing what it means to be a marketer.
 Noah has always talked about looking at these changes through the lens that Marshall Mcluhan looked at technology.
 McLuhan said, “The ‘message’ of any medium or technology is the change of scale or pace or pattern that it introduces into human affairs.”

 In order to understand how social and mobile will continue to change our lives and marketing, let’s look at the future through the lens of Scale, Pace and Pattern.

 Scale: Global.
 Marketing is no longer about reaching millions, it is about reaching billions.
 Look where we were in 2009:

 To where we are now:

-Twitter growth along with most maturing social platforms is international.
+Twitter’s growth, along with most maturing social platforms, is international.

 Everything in the future is dictated by how it will perform in mobile.
-Where creation and consumption happens in the same stream.
+Creation and consumption happens in the same stream.
 All content needs to be shareable.

 Pull to refresh is the most used gesture in the world.